hiep194278/GOW/README.md

 ## Installation

-Install GOW by to cloning it using the Web URL:
+Install GOW by cloning it using the Web URL:

 ```
 $ git clone https://github.com/hiep194278/GOW.git